Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

     myTestFilter := MTTimeTestFilter for: 2 seconds
     ```

-* `MTCompositeTestFilter`
-This last filter allows you to combine several filters in series.
-To use it:
-    ```smalltalk
-    myTestFilter := MTCompositeTestFilter for: { testFilter1 . testFilter2 }
-    ```

 #### Per mutant test selection

-Test selection strategies are ways of choosing which tests will be run during analysis.
+Test selection strategies are ways of choosing which tests will be run for each mutant evaluation.
 In MuTalk, they have the tag *Test selection strategies* and are used as follows:
 ```smalltalk
 analysis mutantGenerationStrategy: myTestSelectionStrategy
 ```
 * `MTSelectingFromCoverageTestSelectionStrategy`
 The default is to select only those tests that cover mutants, to speed up analysis.
-In other words, if a test does not use the mutated method, it will not be run.
+In other words when evaluating a mutant, if a test does not use the mutated method, it will not be run for this evaluation.

 * `MTAllTestsMethodsRunningTestSelectionStrategy`
 Another more basic strategy is to run all tests all the time, but this is more time-consuming.